Genesis 48 – Jacob Blesses Joseph’s Sons

 a.
 These are my sons, whom God has given me in this place: We remember that the names of Joseph’s sons were Manasseh (the firstborn) and Ephraim (the younger).
 The name Manasseh means forgetfulness, and the name Ephraim means fruitfulness (Genesis 41:51-52).

 b.
-He bowed down with his face to the earth: Joseph lived his own life as a high official of Egypt for many years, and had no contact with his father during that time.
+He bowed down with his face to the earth: Joseph lived as a high official of Egypt for many years, and had no contact with his father during that time.
 Yet it did not diminish the reverence he had towards his father.

 2. (13-14) Jacob puts the favored hand on the second-born, despite Joseph’s efforts.